-If you live in Florida and you're considering becoming a surrogate mother, you're in luck.
-The Sunshine State is one of the most surrogacy-friendly states in the nation for both surrogates and intended parents.
+If you live in Florida and you're considering surrogacy, our surrogacy agency is your perfect match.
+We've worked with more women from Florida than any other agency.
+Plus, the Sunshine State is one of the most surrogacy-friendly states in the nation.

 - Has delivered a child of their own, and is currently parenting at least one child.